-Jesus through time in God's Word and prayer.
-This is the only way to know God's will and receive power and grace to succeed in our ministry of marriage.
-At this time, how would you desc your devotional life?
-If it has not been consistent, confess to God and set a plan to get it right looking to the Lord, "What is it You want me to do?"
+As we've learned, success comes from having a strong foundation, an abiding relationship with Jesus through time in God's Word and prayer.
+This is the only way to know God's will and receive the power and grace to succeed in our ministry of marriage.
+At this time, how would you describe your devotional life?
+If it has not been consistent, confess to God and set a plan to get it right.

+People are here on earth to fulfill God's will, even though some reject Him and some receive His gift of salvation in Christ.
+And so it is even among believers.
+We can choose to follow God's instructions or be disobedient.
+However, if we understand that the path to joy and blessing comes only from Him, then does it not make sense that in all areas of our life we need to be looking to the Lord, "What is it You want me to do?"
 And we will not be doing His will in our own strength.
 God promises to provide the power to accomplish whatever that is.
 Second Peter 1:4 says there "have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust."
 No matter how foolish or selfish you have been in your past, God can and will overcome it all.
 When the Bible says something and we do not believe it, we are calling God a liar.